Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 Our script offers capabilities for simple interface with the NeRFStudio framework.
 This script can be controlled using command line arguments or by a config file.
 All the arguments can be displayed via the following command: **run_models.py --help**

-Firstly, in order to set what scene instance to execute on, the name of the scene and the date for that plant instance must be provided- these are formatted as the *scene_dir* and *date* arguments (e.g. bc1_1033_3 & 06-03-24).
+Firstly, in order to set what scene instance to execute on, the name of the scene and the date for that plant instance must be provided- these are formatted as the ```--scene_dir``` and ```--date``` arguments (e.g. bc1_1033_3 & 06-03-24).
 If these are not set, then the script will iteratively load every plant instance in the dataset.

 The main functionalities offered by our script are:

-    - Viewing reconstructions: Since all the plant scenes in our dataset have been pre-trained, it is possible to load the saved checkpoints and view the final 3D reconstruction.
-The realtime renderer is automatically executed- this can be deactivated using the --skip_view argument.
+1) Viewing reconstructions: Since all the plant scenes in our dataset have been pre-trained, it is possible to load the saved checkpoints and view the final 3D reconstruction.
+The realtime renderer is automatically executed- this can be deactivated using the ```--skip_view``` argument.
-    - Training: By setting the *--train_model* argument, the script will start training on the specified date scene.
-It is critical that the model you want to train with is set for training- this can be altered using the *--model* argument with the default being *nerfacto*.
+2) Training: By setting the *--train_model* argument, the script will start training on the specified date scene.
+It is critical that the model you want to train with is set for training- this can be altered using the ```--model``` argument with the default being *nerfacto*.
-    - Evaluation: Once a scene has been trained, metric values can be generated using NeRFStudio or our masked PSNR generator.
-These can be set using the *--eval* and *--eval_masked* arguments.
+3) Evaluation: Once a scene has been trained, metric values can be generated using NeRFStudio or our masked PSNR generator.
+These can be set using the ```--eval``` and ```--eval_masked``` arguments.
-    - Exports: Render pointclouds, meshes, images and videos of the trained scene.
+4) Exports: Render pointclouds, meshes, images and videos of the trained scene.

 ## Examples